Realtor letter or CMA

 We are here to help.

 Separation is hard, and the numbers should not add to the stress.
-Your appraisal is confidential, court-admissible, and valued at the right date, so you and your lawyer can move forward.
+Your appraisal is confidential, CUSPAP-compliant, and valued at the right date, so you and your lawyer can move forward.
 Request a quote today and we will confirm fee and turnaround before we begin.

 This page provides general information about residential appraisal and is not legal, tax, or accounting advice.
 Equalization, property division, and the correct valuation date depend on the facts of your situation.
 For advice on your matter, please consult a qualified family lawyer or accountant.
 Alpha Appraisals Inc. provides independent, CUSPAP-compliant appraisal services across Toronto and the Greater Toronto Area.